Skip to main content

 The Pandavas rejoiced in the coming of the future ge

-Krishna sat in a corner in this merry feast.
+Krishna sat in a corner at this merry feast.
 Panchali walked up to him.

-" You know Panchali even God can't stop a few things, like birth, death and time.
-With good times arrive bad ones.
+" You know, Panchali, even God can't stop a few things, like birth, death and time.
+With good times come bad ones.
 History remembers the bad ones!"

 " I don't understand you sometimes.
-What you say and why you say things?!"
+What do you say and why do you say things?!"

 Krishna set his eyes at a distance.
 Away from the crowd, Arjunputra was talking to his wife.
 Two teenagers in love, eyes full of hopes and dreams, and Krishna looked away.
 Sometimes it was a curse knowing things.
 Today was one such day.
 He walked back into the crowd with Panchali, the ever-smiling Krishna, hiding the harsh future in his smile.